Skip to main content Skip to footer

 Step 1.
 Determine your goals

-First, you need to understand what you’re trying to achieve.
-Then, make this goal as specific as possible.
+Define what you’re trying to achieve, then make this goal as specific as possible.
 For example, “increase sales” is too vague.
-“Increase sales by 20% in quarter three” is more specific and allows you to set a metric for achieving it.
+“Increase sales by 20% in Q3” is more specific and allows you to set a metric for achieving it.
+Use the SMART goal-setting framework (Specific, Measurable, Achievable, Relevant, Time-bound) to pressure-test every goal.

 Step 2.
 Break down the steps required to achieve each goal

-Determine the necessary actions to reach your goal.
-In this example, that might include:
+Determine the specific actions to reach your goal.
+In the sales example, this might include:

-• Implement a new sales training program for new hires
+• Implementing a new sales training program for new hires

 Step 4.
 Set milestones